mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 # Conclusion #

+> The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely
+> precise. - Edsger Dijkstra

+...but it's only possible to be absolutely precise when the problem is well understood and not liable to fundamental change.

 Abstractions are the way we manage to deliver complex software systems and therefore are a tool we need to apply judiciously.
 I've talked a lot in this blog about the issues around adopting abstractions too early in a software systems lifecycle and the drivers that can cause this but I haven't made any suggestions about how we might choose the